Wolfishalarm/DevOpsing/git.md

 ```

 ## Making changes to a repo

-If you make changes to a file in the repo and are happy with it.
+### Flow for checking in chages.
 All these commands are against my *local* copy.
-### Flow for checking in chages.
 ```console
   $ git status
   $ git add file1.txt